xnfy520/extjs/docs/guides/command/README.md

       The Sencha Cmd directory should be displayed in part of the output.
 If this is not the case, add it to your PATH manually.
     - The environment variable `SENCHA_CMD_{version}` is set, with the value being the absolute path to the installation directory mentioned above.
-For example, if the installed version is 3.1.0, a `SENCHA_CMD_3_1_0` must be set.
+From the command line, use the **echo** command to view this variable.
 If the output is empty, set the environment variable manually.
-To check, go to the command prompt (or Terminal) and run:
-        - Windows: `echo %SENCHA_CMD_3_1_0%`
-        - Other - `echo $SENCHA_CMD_3_1_0`

 ### Cannot find Ruby

 If you see an error related to not recognizing or finding `"ruby"` this is likely because Ruby is not installed or is not in your PATH.
-See the previous System Requirements section.
+See the previous System Setup section.

 ### Wrong Current Directory